-Fiona Godlee has been editor in chief since 2005.
+Fiona Godlee has been The BMJ's editor in chief since 2005.

-On returning to the UK, she led the development of BMJ Clinical Evidence, which evaluates the best available evidence on the benefits and harms of treatments and is now provided worldwide to over a million clinicians in 9 languages.
+On returning to the UK, she led the development of BMJ Clinical Evidence, which evaluates the best available evidence on the benefits and harms of treatments and is now provided in 9 languages worldwide to over a million clinicians.
 In 2000 she moved to Current Science Group to establish the open access online publisher BioMed Central as editorial director for medicine.
-In 2003 she returned to the BMJ Group to head up its new Knowledge division.
+In 2003 she returned to BMJ to head up its new Knowledge division.
 She has served as president of the World Association of Medical Editors (WAME) and chair of the Committee on Publication Ethics (COPE) and is co-editor of Peer Review in Health Sciences.

 She lives in Cambridge with her husband and two children.

 You can follow Fiona Godlee on Twitter at twitter.com/fgodlee